verlok/vanilla-lazyload/README.md

 [DEMO](https://verlok.github.io/lazyload/demos/container_single.html) - [SOURCE](https://github.com/verlok/lazyload/blob/master/demos/container_single.html) - [API](#-api)

-### Multiple scrolling panels

-> 💡 **Use case**: when your scrolling container is not the main browser window, and you have multiple scrolling containers.
+If you have _multiple_ scrolling panels, you can use the following markup and code.

 HTML